-The Great Big Dorset Hedge (GBDH) is a campaign to facilitate the restoration and extension of hedgerows the length and breadth of Dorset.
+The Great Big Dorset Hedge (GBDH) is a long term campaign to facilitate the restoration and extension of hedgerows across all of Dorset.

-For the project to happen we need teams of volunteers to help survey the hedgerows of Dorset and then to get involved in planting and other activities as the project evolves.
+For the project to happen we need teams of volunteers to help survey the hedgerows of Dorset, and very crucially we require volunteers to collate and manage the mapping of these surveys and the data each survey produces.

 To help us at whatever level you can offer, just Volunteer Here